-- Damage Waiver – Insurance of rented vehicle / this is obligatory!
+Damage Waiver – Insurance of rented vehicle / this is obligatory!

-- Liability Protection – Insurance of other vehicles and people injured in accident caused by you.
+Liability Protection – Insurance of other vehicles and people injured in an accident caused by you.
 Make sure that bodily injury liability is also included.
 Check out your travel insurance, it might be included (cheaper).

-- Personal Accident Insurance – Insurance of you and people in the car.
+Personal Accident Insurance – Insurance of you and people in the car.
 Should be part of your travel insurance.

-- Side Road Assistance – You can choose to add this to your insurance.
+Side Road Assistance – You can choose to add this to your insurance.
 It covers all expenses of assistance, such as, flat tire, lookout, towing, fuel delivery, winching service, etc.

-- Young Drive Fee (21-24) – If you have a chance, rent car on somebody who is at least 25 years old.
+Young Drive Fee (21-24) – If you have a chance, rent car on somebody who is at least 25 years old.
 Fee can vary from 10 – 25 USD per day.

-- Airport Rental Fee – some companies charge if you rent straight from the airport.
+Airport Rental Fee – some companies charge if you rent straight from the airport.
 Try to avoid that!

-- Different Location Return Fee – almost every company charges you returning fee.
-They are some exceptions between some locations, such as, LA – Las Vegas.
+Different Location Return Fee – almost every company charges you returning fee.
+They are some exceptions between some locations, such as LA – Las Vegas.

-This popular concept of airbnb is now available for cars as well!
-On websites like getaround.com and turo.com you can rent car for your road trip from people (owners).
+This popular concept of Airbnb is now available for cars as well!
+On websites like getaround.com and turo.com, you can rent car for your road trip from people (owners).
 It’s definitely more affordable and more attractive when it comes to the choice.
 Imagine, road trippin’ in Mini Cooper, BMW, or Tesla car?
 Yes!
 Option are pretty creative and unique.

 Buying a car

-Getting a car involves some necessary paperwork a that can take quite some time!
+Getting a car involves some necessary paperwork that can take quite some time!
 Read more details about this topic on tripadvisor.

 When road tripping in the US, you will do thousands of kilometers and you might end up spending 600 USD just on the gas!
 We did 8000 kms, for example.
 We noticed quite big differences between the prices in states.
 There might be a 1$ / per gallon just within the state and $2 differences between different states.

-TIP: some of the gas stations give better price for gas when you pay by CASH, it’s very individual and again, depends on the state!
+TIP: some of the gas stations give a better price for gas when you pay by CASH, it’s very individual and again, depends on the state!
 But I definitely saw it in California.
 Watch out for the signs on price stands in front.

-Parking in national parks is usually included in the entrance fee or in some small cities is for FREE but in bigger cities it can be more complicated and much more expensive.
+Parking in national parks is usually included in the entrance fee or in some small cities is for FREE but in bigger cities, it can be more complicated and much more expensive.

-Here are few tips:
+Here are a few tips:

-- Wallmart is in most cases free + WIFI.
+Wallmart is in most cases free + WIFI.
 Note that not every single Wallmart parking lot allows you to park, so it might be illegal!
-Check out parking locator where you can find exact information about this topic.
+Check out parking locator where you can find the exact information about this topic.

-- Residential areas are for FREE (sometimes depending on hours)
+Residential areas are for FREE (sometimes depending on hours)

-- Overnight RV / camping parking (affordable)
+Overnight RV / camping parking (affordable)

 WATCH OUT FOR NO PARKING SIGN!

 Don’t pay for GPS!
 Get free apps into your smartphone or buy a map for 6 bucks (like we did).

-You can also get GPS in shop with good returning policy!
+You can also get GPS in the shop with a good returning policy!
 For example in Wallmart, where you can buy your navigation, use it for few weeks and then return it!
 See point 6. of this article for more information.

 Have your “paper map backup” ready as well!
 Some of the remote places in USA won’t have any signal coverage and you might end up lost in the middle of nowhere!